telota/existance/README.md

 ## Installing existance

 Clone or download the source code and run this command from the folder that contains the `setup.py`:

     sudo python3.6 -m pip install .

+This installs `existance` globally, you can omit the `sudo` command and add the `--user` option after the `install` subcommand.

 ## Configuring existance

-A configuration file that defines common properties of all installations es expected either at `/etc/existance.ini` or as `.existance.ini` in your home directory where the latter takes precedence.
+A configuration file that defines common properties of all installations is expected either at `/etc/existance.ini` or as `.existance.ini` in your home directory where the latter takes precedence.
 It must contain definitions for all keys that are presented in this sample: